 Isley is an American-born, London-based playwright and poet.
-She is currently part of The Bush Theatre’s Emerging Writers’ Group, and she is writing new work for High Tide’s First Commissions Program and for a new commission by Paines Plough and the Royal Welsh College of Music and Drama.
+She is currently part of The Bush Theatre’s Emerging Writers’ Group, as well as writing new work for High Tide’s First Commissions Program and for a new commission by Paines Plough and the Royal Welsh College of Music and Drama.

 ‘This endearing drama…suggests its writer, Isley Lynn, could be rising star’ Lyn Gardner, The Guardian